hackclub/hackclub/workshops/contact_form_serverless/README.md

    - Once you try it and click submit, you may realize that it takes you to a dead link!
 Little did you know that it tried sending data to a server that isn't real.
    - Let's dig a little bit deeper and see what that data looks like.
-     - To some this might seem like some glorified verion of hacking a website, but really we are seeing how the data moves!
+     - To some this might seem like some glorified version of hacking a website, but really we are seeing how the data moves!
 Follow the instruction in the GIF below.
        1. Enter form data
        2. Open Inspect Element (right click and click _Inspect_)
           1. It may open on the bottom or the side, either one is just fine.